SamsRepos/SoundCrux/README.md

-A simple interface to RtAudio
+A simple interface to OpenAL